jamesm224/ProSynTaxDB-workflow/README.md

   - Ratio calculated by counts of *Synechococcus* divided by counts of *Prochlorococcus*

+## Visualization
+For visualization of clade/grade/cluster composition, we have devised a list of HEX color codes, which are located in the [taxon_colors](docs/taxon_colors) directory.

 ## Intermediate Files
 This workflow produces several intermediate files that may be useful for additional analysis.
 Descriptions of these files can be found [here](docs/readme_extras/intermediate_files.md).